deephyper/deephyper/joss/paper.md

 The early-discarding strategies include asynchronous successive halving and a robust learning curve extrapolation [@egele2024unreasonable].

 The ensemble strategies is modular to allow: exploring models tested during hyperparameter optimization, classification and regression problems to be treated, disentangled uncertainty quantification [@egele2022autodeuq].
+It can leverage the same parallelization features as the optimization.

-A transfer-learning strategy for hyperparameter optimization [@dorier2022transferlearning] is also available.
+Finally, a transfer-learning strategy for hyperparameter optimization [@dorier2022transferlearning] is available.
 This strategy used to be based on variational auto-encoders for tabular data.
 It is now based on Gaussian mixture-model for tabular data.

 # Software Development

 The DeepHyper package adheres to best practices in the Python community by following the [PEP 8 style guide](https://pep8.org) for Python naming and formatting conventions.
-The layout and configuration of the package follows suggestions made by the [Python Packaging User Guide](https://packaging.python.org/en/latest/) which is maintained by the Python Packaging Authority.
+The layout and configuration of the package follows suggestions made by the [Python Packaging User Guide](https://packaging.python.org) which is maintained by the Python Packaging Authority.
 A `pyproject.toml` file provides all configuration settings and meta data for developing and publishing the DeepHyper package.
 The [ruff tool](https://astral.sh/ruff) is used to enforce style and format conventions during code development and during continuous integration checks via GitHub Actions.
-Unit tests are also conducted in the CI workflow with the [pytest](https://docs.pytest.org/en/stable/) framework.
+Unit tests are also conducted in the CI workflow with the [pytest](https://docs.pytest.org) framework.
 Conda environments and standard Python virtual environments are supported by the project to ensure consistent development environments.
 Documentation for the package is generated with the [Sphinx application](https://www.sphinx-doc.org/en/master/).
-See the Developer's Guide section in the DeepHyper [documentation](https://deephyper.readthedocs.io/en/stable/) for contributing guidelines and more software development information.
+See the Developer's Guide section in the DeepHyper [documentation](https://deephyper.readthedocs.io) for contributing guidelines and more software development information.

 # Acknowledgements